Rent (musical): Lynn Thomson lawsuit

-Lynn Thomson was a dramaturge who was hired by New York Theatre Workshop to help rework Rent in 1995.
-She claimed that between early May and the end of October of that year, she and Larson co-wrote a "new version" of the musical.
-She sued Jonathan Larson's estate for $40 million and sought 16 percent of the show's royalties, arguing that she should be credited and compensated as a "joint author" of the show.
+Lynn Thomson was a dramaturge who was hired by New York Theatre Workshop to help rework Rent.
+She claimed that between early May and the end of October 1995, she and Larson co-wrote a "new version" of the musical, and that she had a verbal agreement with Larson to a percentage of the royalties.
+She sued Jonathan Larson's estate for $40 million and sought 16 percent of the show's royalties, ultimately losing that suit.
+A revised suit claiming she had written a significant portion of the lyrics and the libretto of the "new version" of Rent was filed later.
+The estate settled out of court.